rinkashimikito/ui_improvement_proposal/README.md

 ### Use babel (https://babeljs.io)
 * we could start using ES6 going forwards (Babel is a essentially an ECMAScript 6 to ECMAScript 5 compiler.
 It allows to use ES6 features in your projects and then compiles ES5 to use in production)
 * we could gradually rewrite existing code to ES6
-### Use linting (static code analysis) JS tool for testing against coding rules e.g. https://github.com/airbnb/javascript , https://github.com/airbnb/css
+### Use linting (static code analysis) JS tool for testing against coding rules
-In sum this helps devs to write code using same syntax and checks if there are errors in the code
+In sum this helps devs to write code using same syntax and checks if there are errors in the code. https://github.com/airbnb/javascript , https://github.com/airbnb/css
 * ESLint (http://eslint.org)
   * PROS
     * Flexible: any rule can be toggled, and many rules have extra settings that can be tweaked